dmitrii-eremin/jfes/README.md

 } jfes_config_t;
 ```

-Below you can see prototypes of memory management functions:
+Below you can see the prototypes of the memory management functions:
 ```
 /** Memory allocator function type. */
 typedef void *(__cdecl *jfes_malloc_t)(jfes_size_t);